Money is like water

 It is what you allocate, not what you accumulate.
 The values of sharing, distribution and allocation – not accumulation – are the way of life.
 Just as blood in the body must flow to other parts of the body, for health to be maintained., money is useful when it is moving and flowing, contributed and shared, directed and invested.
 When blood slows down and begins to stop or clot the body becomes sick.
 When water slows down and becomes stagnant it become toxic.

 In Haiti – if you get a piece of cake and eat the whole thing, you will feel empty.
 If you get a piece of cake and share half of it, you will feel both full and fulfilled.

 Those wealthy people that are deeply wounded by wealth.
 Contrary to our beliefs, many of these lives are an exercise in excess and emptiness.
 Alcoholism and drug abuse are rampant in families that are considered part of the wealthy

 Your highest values

-Fund raising offers a powerful opportunity to be in intimate conversation with another person about the nature of his or her highest commitments and values.
+Money also offers a powerful opportunity to be in intimate conversation with another person about the nature of his or her highest commitments and values.

-And are you spending it on your highest commitments and values in life?
+Where do you spend your money?
+Do you accumulate money, or do you allocate your money, and are you spending it on your highest commitments and values in life?